 How should I live?
 Does God exist?
 What am I?
 The PRS Digital Learning Space is an excellent Religious Studies gives pupils a chance to reflect tool which includes all the resources used on some of the most important questions that in lessons and set for homework, as well as human beings face.
 In light of this, Religious extension and revision material.
 Each girl will Studies has always been an important part of also have a copy of the OCR Religious Studies the pupils education at Surbiton High School. e-textbook which is accessible on their iPad.
 A The course enables pupils to make reasoned and informed judgements about religious, related books is available in the school library. philosophical and moral issues.
-It encourages One of the most important resources available to pupils to reflect critically on their own beliefs, the pupils is the opportunity to hear each other's values and experiences and develop their own ideas during class discussion and we also take a personal philosophy.
+It encourages One of the most important resources available to pupils to reflect critically on their own beliefs, the pupils is the opportunity to hear each other's personal philosophy.